 To bypass the 1-minute delay, press [#] + [0].
+Important: Do not try to bypass 1 minute delay before "dI" is displayed!

-CC = Modem Comm: The system is in communication with the central station for change of function or status verification.
+CC = Modem Comm: The system is communicating with the central station for change of function or status verification.

 FC = Comm.
 Failure: A communication failure has occurred.
-This message clears only when the system is subsequently armed.
+This message clears only when the system is subsequently armed